KARNATISAITHARUN/documentation/release-notes/august-2019.md

 ## ShiftLeft Protect

 * **[Scala Support for Inspect Protect (Early Access)](../introduction/language-support.md)**.
 You can now use ShiftLeft Protect to secure your Scala applications.
 As part of this early access, Scala support is available from version 2.12+.

-* **[Information on ShiftLeft Protect's Monitoring, Detection and Sanitization Features](../using-inspect-protect/protect/securing-applications.md)**.
-The ShiftLeft Protect documentation now includes information on features that enable monitoring and detection and sanitization.